 Why is Testosterone Important for Women?

 Testosterone is a steroid hormone, a member of the group of hormones called androgens.
 It is derived from cholesterol (like all the sex hormones) and its precursor hormone is DHEA.
-Although it has been thought of as "the male hormone", it is also the primary sex hormone of women.
+Although it has been thought of as “the male hormone”, it is also the primary sex hormone of women.
 Testosterone is produced by both the ovaries and the adrenal glands.
 The ovaries produce testosterone for many years after menopause.
 Therefore, women who have their ovaries removed are at significant risk for testosterone deficiency and the subsequent symptoms associated with it.
+Here are just some of the female bodily functions in which testosterone plays a role:

 Signs and Symptoms of Abnormal Testosterone Levels in Women